FenilKhatri/Internship_Projects/NovaNectar/README.md

 # NovaNectar Projects

-This repository contains the four projects assigned to me by **NovaNectar**.
-Each project focuses on different aspects of development and technology, providing a comprehensive learning experience.

 ## 1. Simple Landing Page
    This project contains the code for a simple, responsive, SEO-friendly, and cross-browser-compatible landing page.
 The page is designed with best practices in mind to ensure it is optimized for performance, usability, and accessibility.